ArdanaLabs/hello-cardano-template/docs/hello-discovery.md

 When minting:

 - The token is being minted to the vault Address
-- The vault it's being minted to parses
+- The datum of the vault it's being minted to parses
 - The vault's owner signed the transaction
 - The vault's count is 0
 - Exactly one token is minted